My Testimony

 "I don't care if I paint like a 5-year old and all of my painting abilities are gone.
 The fact that you're even giving me the desire to paint again, 5 days into sobriety, is more than I could ever ask for.
 I promise You, every single painting I do from now until the day I see You in heaven, will be to serve and glorify Your name."

 So I began to paint.
 On my Gallery page, you can see all the paintings I’ve done from January until today.
-You can read the symbolic back story of my first painting (Jesus walking on water) by clicking the “Read the back story here” button next to it.
+You can read the symbolic back story of my first painting by clicking here.

 Jesus Christ saved my life.
-On that 3rd day, I also quit several other non-drug addictions: Tiktok, horror movies, porn and hoarding.
+On that 3rd day, I also quit several other non-drug related addictions that I had for even longer: watching porn, tik-tok and hoarding, all of which I quit that day and never looked back.
 However, this is more than a testimony about being freed from addiction, because not every story is like mine, where some battles take much longer - and God is especially present in all of those stories, too.
 My chains to drugs were not just broken that day, but also the chains I had attached to the world.
-I was freed from the grasp of the demonic.
 I was brought to my knees that day, not because I wanted freedom from drugs, but I wanted freedom from myself.

 The world told me for so long how amazing I was.
 That I don't need anyone, I can do it.
 I'm strong enough.
 I'm a good person.
 Just look within yourself.
 Do you really want it?
 Are you meditating enough?
 Are you spending time outside?
 Just speak affirmations over yourself every morning.
 Climb the corporate ladder.
-Your desires are valid, do what makes YOU happy!
+Put yourself first.
+Your desires are valid!
+Do what makes YOU happy!
 Do what feels good!
 You know what's best for yourself.

-All of those things sound amazing, right?
+All of those things sound amazing and quite innocent, right?
 How is that harmful?
 That's the problem.
 It WASN'T harmful - it was a friendly disguise to keep my eyes away from the truth.
-It was all false promises and quick fixes - like putting a bandaid over a large crack in a dam.
+It was all false promises and quick fixes - like putting a Band-Aid over a large crack in a dam.

 He's waiting for you, too.